 No matter the internship's location -- including those on campus -- all graduate students will have some of their travel costs (up to $350) to their internship institution paid for by the History Department.

 How do you do it?

-In conjunction with your internship director, prior to starting your work, you complete an Internship Contract, which outlines the project or area of work to be covered by the internship.
+In conjunction with your institution's internship director, prior to starting your work, you complete an Internship Contract, which outlines the project or area of work to be covered by the internship.
 You also submit a formal internship report after finishing your work.